marcobonici/marcobonici.github.io/index.md

 @def title = "Marco Bonici"

-I am a Postdoctoral Researcher at the [Waterloo Centre for Astrophysics](https://uwaterloo.ca/astrophysics-centre/), University of Waterloo, where *the Universe is our laboratory*.
+I am a Postdoctoral Researcher at the [Waterloo Centre for Astrophysics](https://uwaterloo.ca/astrophysics-centre/), University of Waterloo.
 I am a cosmologist working at the intersection of theory, computation, and statistics to understand the large-scale structure of the Universe and to extract maximal information from current and upcoming cosmological surveys.

-My research lines are **tightly interconnected**: in order to perform extensive cross-validation and field-level analyses of cosmological datasets, *fast, differentiable codes* are an absolute necessity.
+My research lines are tightly interconnected: in order to perform extensive cross-validation and field-level analyses of cosmological datasets, *fast, differentiable codes* are an absolute necessity.
 This drives the development of the methods I work on:

 - **Accelerating theoretical predictions**.
 I develop and apply numerical techniques to speed up calculations of cosmological observables — including surrogate models and novel algorithms — to reduce computation time without sacrificing scientific accuracy.